NotJerwee/spudy/README.md

 # Spudy

 Welcome to the repository of the project Spudy.
+Ongoing

 # Installation